The External Action action

 - In the Enter name field of the second header, insert Key.

-- In the Enter Value field set to the BigChange API Key, which should also be stored as a secret.
+- In the Enter Value field, insert the BigChange API Key, which should also be stored as a secret.

 As we plan to use the full API response, there is no need to configure the Output tab.